 Container Markings / Labels.
 All containers will be marked with the Lighting Resources tracking label.
 The tracking label will indicate the type of waste (e.g., "Universal Waste Lamps"), the date, and also contain an identification number that correlates to the Facility waste tracking log.
 The tracking log will contain generator information as well as the quantity of waste and also the date on which the waste was received.
-Containers used for phosphor powder will be marked with a "Hazardous Waste" label as required by Title 40 CFR § 262.32(b) as an Environmentally Hazardous Solid (Mercury, D009).
-The phosphor powder is an on-site generated by-product of the lamp processing operation.
+Containers used for hazardous waste storage shall be clearly marked with a "Hazardous Waste" label, shall clearly indicate the accumulation start date, and shall clearly indicate the type of hazardous waste contained within (e.g., "Environmentally Hazardous Solid - Mercury, D009").
+All hazardous waste containers shall comply with Title 40 CFR Part 262, Subpart C - "Pre-Transport Requirements," (i.e., Title 40 CFR § 262.30 through § 262.34: packaging, labeling, marking, placarding, and accumulation time).
+Hazardous waste storage containers will for the most part contain the phosphor powder that will be generated on-site from the lamp processing operation.
 The Lighting Resources Facility will not accept phosphor powder from other sources.
+In the event of a spill, leak, or release of hazardous material, such material shall be appropriately containerized, labeled, and marked to comply with the requirements of Title 40 CFR § 262.30 through § 262.34.